| |

 To help you visualize which notes are involved with each choice, a visual “note stack” can be observed in the Chord Type panel.
 This will show which notes are part of the chosen “Next Chord”.
 For example, a Seventh chord in Root position and 1st Choice will have the following note stack:

 This visual aid does not represent the actual relative position of the 4 notes, but simply which notes will be involved in the chord solution.
 However, the bass note will be correctly indicated at the bottom of the “note stack”, showing what inversion the chord is in.
+The color convention is as follows:

+Once the “Next Chord” has been defined, you can press the Find button to get a list of all the voicings available for that chord.
+To add one of these solutions to the score, simply select it from the menu and click Add.
 Warning!
 By selecting various Rules and Restrictions from the Checker panel, the number of results can be dramatically reduced.
 However, in some cases, too many restrictions may eliminate all the results from the “Next Chord” menu.
 It will then be necessary to either change the chord choice, or reduce the number of restrictions.
+Top 2) The Melodic Approach

 To create a chord sequence using the Melodic Approach, start by selecting the Set Melody option.
 You can now develop the harmonic structure by starting from a melodic line.